-At this point, the reader might have noticed that Memoria Activa and its coalition stopped being the protagonist of the last few pages.
-Going through the effect of the MOU, the death of Nisman and all the internal divisions within investigative institutions, moved our attention away from the victims.
+At this point, the reader might have noticed that Memoria Activa and its coalition stopped being the protagonist within these last few pages.
+Going through the effect of the MOU, the death of Nisman and all the internal divisions within investigative institutions moved our attention away from the victims.
 This is precisely the same effect that prevailed over the Argentinian society and the public discussions around the AMIA Case.
-More than two decades after the attack, all the institutional attention had been diverted to subsequent scandals, while the investigations of the attack itself remained vastly unattended.

-So, how was Memoria Activa faced this situation?
-How have they kept pushing for justice in the midst of such a dense haze of political interests, geopolitical calculations and personal betrayals?
+More than two decades after the attack, all the institutional attention was diverted to subsequent scandals, while the investigations of the attack itself remained vastly unattended.
+So, how did Memoria Activa face this situation?
+How have they kept pushing for justice in the midst of such a dense haze of political interests, geopolitical calculations, and personal betrayals?
 The answer, we believe, lies in the transformation of its claim for justice.